TGL

 Last resort only

-Genuine company-level tradeoff — affects mission, strategy, or core commitments
+Genuine company-level tradeoff — mission, strategy, or core commitments

 Leadership is split and the decision can't wait